-Hyper-Personalizations is the marketer’s agenda in 2018.
-Hyper-Personalization aims to bring together content, customer data, and omnichannel customer experience touchpoints to set stage for a personal connect between brands and individual customers.
+Hyper-personalization is the marketer’s agenda in 2018.
+Hyper-personalization aims to bring together content, customer data, and omnichannel customer experience touchpoints to set the stage for a personal connection between brands and individual customers.

 Customers are more savvy and better informed than ever before, and they no longer want cookie-cutter products or services.
 They expect brands to convey just the right message every time without crossing the lines of their online privacy.
 When a marketer communicates the same message to a broad customer segment, it creates little or no customer attention for the brand.

 What really matters for customers today is a personalized customer experience.
 According to a survey conducted by CEI, 86% of customers are ready to pay more for a better customer experience.
 Organizations need to focus on delivering personalized experiences for customers to stand out from the competition, or hper-personalization.